Tantawy555/xq/README.md

-# xq
+# XQ
-High-efficiency federation protocol for microblogging (rfc)
+XQ (pronounced as "clock") is a high-efficiency federation protocol for microblogging.